firefinancialservices/slate/source/index.md

 Parameter | Description
 --------- | -----------
 `type` | This is the type of payments that will be included in the batch - either `INTERNAL_TRANSFER` or `BANK_TRANSFER`.
 Only one type of transfer can be included in each batch.
 `currency` | The currency of payments in the batch.
 Either `EUR` or `GBP`.
-Only one currency payments can be included in a batch.
+Only one currency can be included in a batch.
 `batchName` | An optional name for this batch.
 Useful in reporting.
 `jobNumber` | An optional job number for the batch.
 Useful in reporting.
 `batchUuid` | Optionally set the UUID for this batch.
 Leave blank to let fire.com create it for you.
 Must be a UUID.